MarkWilcock/Generative-AI-Course/31 Analyse Titanic Passenger Data.md

 *Subsequent prompts*
 1. Describe the data
-1. Are there any data quality issues in the data
+1. Are there any data quality issues in the data?
 1. How many passengers were in each passenger class?
 1. What percentage of passengers survived?
 1. What factors made it more likely that a passenger would survive?
+1. Can you provide the results of your analysis in a few charts.